Enteral Feeding After Brain Injury: When Is Tube Feeding Required?

 Inadequate Nutritional Provision

-Even when feeding is established, patients may not receive sufficient energy or protein if feeding regimens are not optimised.
+Even when enteral feeding is established, patients may not receive sufficient energy or protein if feeding regimens are not optimised.
+Interruptions to feeding, underestimated requirements and unrecognised tolerance issues are common causes of inadequate intake.

 Poor Monitoring

-Failure to monitor intake, tolerance, and weight may result in missed deterioration.
+Failure to monitor intake, tolerance and weight may result in missed nutritional deterioration.
+Regular clinical review is an expected component of safe enteral feeding management.

 Enteral Feeding and Dysphagia